International Studies Minor Requirements

 INT'L 4800: Development, assembly, and presentation of an extended research project geared along the lines of the student’s minor emphasis.
 This is done in conjunction with a faculty supervisor in that field.

-Study Abroad: All students in the minor must engage in a study abroad experience relevant to their particular area of emphasis.
-This requirement can be fulfilled in a number of ways including participation in summer study programs, as well as semester and yearlong overseas study experiences.
-For more information contact the CIP Study Abroad Coordinator at or call 229-333-7410.
+Experiential Learning Exposure: All students in the minor must engage in a study abroad experience relevant to their particular area of emphasis.
+This requirement can be fulfilled also with participation in at least one 3000 level class with experiential learning tht includes international issues.
+For those who want to focus on study abroad as high impact experiences please contact the CIP Study Abroad Coordinator at or call 229-333-7410.

 Upper Division Courses